 Download this program to see a schedule of our Scientific Leaders’ presentations at ASN Kidney Week 2019.

 Kidney Week provides attendees from across the globe opportunities to network, exchange knowledge and experiences within their fields, learn the latest scientific and medical advances, and listen to engaging and provocative discussions with leading experts in the field.
 Be sure to swing by our booth to learn more about the work we’ve done in renal clinical trials or to find out more information on our Scientific Leaders.

-Martin holds positions as Associate Professor, Faculty of Medicine, UNSW Sydney, Associate Professor of Medicine at Concord Hospital Clinical School (part of the Sydney Medical School), Director of the Renal and Metabolic Division in the George Institute and a clinical nephrologist in the Renal Dept. at Concord Repatriation and General Hospital.
+Professor Gallagher’s research interests include large scale clinical trials exploring ways to improve outcomes of kidney patients with a focus on acute kidney injury, long term treatment effects, and applying research evidence into practice.
+He is Associate Professor, Faculty of Medicine, UNSW, Sydney; Director of the Renal and Metabolic Division in The George Institute for Global Health; and a clinical nephrologist in the Renal Dept. at Concord Repatriation and General Hospital.
 He works extensively in the ANZ Society of Nephrology in renal guidelines and clinical policy.

 Walter E. Washington Convention Center

 801 Mt Vernon Pl NW